Welcome home to NDSU Residence Life. If you will be a freshman next fall (2019-2020 academic year), this information is for you!!

 Frequently Asked Questions

 - How do I find out my selection time?
-By early March, your room selection date and time will be listed online.
+By March 13, your room selection date and time will be listed online.
 Log into Campus Connection, select Self Service, then On Campus Housing.
 Your room selection date and time will be listed partway down the main page.

 - How is my room selection time determined?
 Students who will be participating in the selection process will be placed in order, based on the date/time their housing application was submitted.
-(As a point of reference, the first Fall 2018 housing application was submitted on October 2 at 9:32 AM.
-Approximately 1500 were submitted between then and January 15.)
-The first selection start time will be Monday, March 12 at 8:30 AM, with one start time each minute thereafter, until 3:30 PM.
-The same schedule (start times between 8:30 and 3:30) will be in place for Tuesday, Wednesday, and Thursday that week.
-In other words, the first 420 people who submitted a housing application will have a start time on Monday.
-The first will be 8:30 AM, the second 8:31, the third 8:32, etc. On Tuesday, the next 420 people will have selection start times, with the first at 8:30 AM.
+(As a point of reference, the first Fall 2019 housing application was submitted on September 17 at 1:04 AM.
+Approximately 2,000 applications will be submitted.)
+The first selection start time will be Monday, March 18 at 8:30 AM, with one start time each minute thereafter, until 4:30 PM.
+The same schedule (start times between 8:30 and 4:30) will be in place for Tuesday, Wednesday, Thursday and Friday that week.
+In other words, the first 480 people who submitted a housing application will have a start time on Monday.
+The first will be 8:30 AM, the second 8:31, the third 8:32, etc. On Tuesday, the next 480 people will have selection start times, with the first at 8:30 AM.

 - Why are the room selection times during the day, rather than at night?
 Don’t you know that I have school, work, practice, vacation, etc. during that time?
 The room selection schedule was chosen in order to give Residence Life staff the best opportunity to assist with any questions or concerns that may arise.
 By having selection times that begin after the work day has started and before the work day ends, we can have staff available to answer phone calls or emails as needed.
 Additionally, whether the selection times were during the day, at night, or over the weekend, it would be impossible to find a convenient time for all 1500 students.
 By offering daytime/weekday hours, we will have the best opportunity to provide needed customer service.